darioruta/BlockFlow/README.md

 | 60% of tasks share 75% of layers            |         15.37%         |
 | 90% of tasks share 75% of layers            |         21.53%         |
 | 95% of tasks share 75% of layers            |         23.48%         |

+### Reproducibility

+To facilitate the reproducibility of our experiments, we provide the scripts used to generate the results reported above.
+Please ensure your environment is configured with the necessary dependencies and CUDA drivers before running these tests.

+**1. Latency Benchmarks**
+Run the following script to measure end-to-end latency and communication overhead:
+# Example usage
+python experiments/run_latency_test.py --model resnet50 --blocks 4

 ## Future Work